nuodb/node-nuodb/doc/approach.md

 More detail is available in the [online documentation][0] on usage of the API and of the Dockers distributed.

 [0]: https://nuodb.github.io/node-nuodb/

+## Internal Build Process

+We said that we wrap the whole build process using Docker, but what do the Dockers themselves run?

+In the world of Node.js there are two fundamental tools related to packaging, dependency management, and for compilation.
+The tools are:

+- `node-gyp` : for compiling native code, e.g. C/C++
+- `npm` : for identifying the package, and for declaring dependencies

+For each of these there is a file present in projects:

+- `node-gyp`: `"binding.gyp"`
+- `npm`: `"package.json"`

+For the uninitiated, best to look at online documentation, or peek at the files in this project; it's fairly straight-forward though.